Last updated: 26 April 2021

-All instructors involved in the delivery of Bikeability Scotland and Play on Pedals cycle training should follow local authority operating procedures.
+All instructors involved in the delivery of Bikeability Scotland and Play on Pedals cycle training should also follow local authority operating procedures.

-Recognising that current circumstances are making the planning and delivery of Bikeability Scotland more challenging, this webinar offers the chance to hear from experienced instructors and local authority coordinators who have delivered over the summer and during the first few weeks of the new session.
+Recognising that current circumstances are making the planning and delivery of Bikeability Scotland more challenging, this free webinar offers the chance to hear from experienced instructors and local authority coordinators who have delivered over the summer and during the first few weeks of the new session.

 Cycling Friendly grant funding